jessepinkman9900/pharma-utility/README.md

 - Shahbaz Shaik

 ### About
-Code to obtain utilities and penalties of game designed to revent over-pricing by pharma compnaies.
+Code to obtain utilities and penalties of game designed to prevent over-pricing by pharma compnaies.

 ### Run Instructions
 - ```python3 utility.py```